Quick Start

 Runaway Regular Expressions: Too Many Repetitions

 When a regular expression contains a repeated group such as ^(one|two)*done$ then it has two alternatives to try for each repetition of the group.
 In theory this regex should match a string with an arbitrarily long sequence of oneoneone…done.
-In practice a backtracking regex engines will have to give up at some point.
+In practice, a backtracking regex engine will have to give up at some point.

 If the regex engine uses a recursive algorithm then each repetition of the group adds a call to the engine’s call stack.
-The engine will give up or even crash when the number of repetitions it actually needs to make exceed the available stack space.
+The engine will give up or even crash when the number of repetitions it actually needs to make exceeds the available stack space.

 Even if the engine is non-recursive, it still has to keep track of where the group’s match attempt started with each repetition.
 This is needed so the engine can backtrack if the remainder of the regex fails to match.
 When trying to match oneoneone the engine repeats the group 3 times.
 It stores a backtracking position for the quantifier before each repetition.
 The alternation operator also stores a backtracking position at each attempt.
 After the 3 repetitions done fails to match at the end of the string.
 Now the engine goes back through the 6 backtracking positions in reverse order.
 It attempts two at each backtracking position of the alternation operator.
 It attempts done at each backtracking position of the quantifier.
 The process is entirely linear.
 Even with a string that repeats one thousands of times the regex will match or fail to match instantly, depending on whether there’s a done at the end of the string.